Laura Poitras says she’s been fired by First Look Media over Reality Winner controversy. Now she’s questioning the watchdog’s integrity.

 No one involved with the story has been fired or demoted, though the Intercept said it instituted some new newsroom policies.
 The Intercept has covered Winner’s trial and imprisonment extensively, and First Look covered some of her legal fees.

-In September, Poitras shared some of her frustrations with the New York Times, which published a lengthy story into the Intercept’s handling of the Winner matter.
+In September, Poitras shared some of her frustrations with the New York Times, which published a lengthy story on the Intercept’s handling of the Winner matter.
 She told the Times that First Look engaged in “a cover-up and betrayal of core values,” and that the lack of accountability for the mistakes inside the organization “promoted a culture of impunity and puts future sources at risk.”

 In a letter published Thursday on the website of her production company, Praxis Films, Poitras revealed for the first time that she was no longer with First Look and the circumstances that led to her departure.